-Ensemble Kalman Filters need localisation.
-The localisation scheme used in these experiments was a relatively simple asymmetric distance-based localisation on the R matrix with a localisation radius of 0.01AU.
-This localisation radius may not be an accurate length-scale and different variables may require different localisation radii (i.e. spurious correlations may need to be removed between radial momentum and longitudinal magnetic field, for example).
-Additionally, this distance-based localisation scheme is perhaps not ideal for the solar wind simulations, as the variables are highly correlated along the magnetic field lines, but weakly correlated perpendicular to them, due to the "freezing in" of the plasma and magnetic field.
-Therefore, an anisotropic localisation scheme that follows the magnetic field lines in the domain may be more realistic and allow for better assimilation of the observations.
-Alternatively, if the magnetic field lines cannot be accurately ascertained from the model, then an anisotropic localisation scheme may be more suitable that follows an Archimedean spiral radially outwards from the Sun in the steady flow.
-When a CME is present the localisation area should probably be closer to an expanding arc.
-More research is required to adequately analyse appropriate localisation methods for the solar wind.
+Ensemble Kalman filters need localization.
+The localization scheme used in these experiments was a relatively simple asymmetric distance-based localization on the R matrix with a localization radius of 0.01 AU.
+This localization radius may not be an accurate length scale, and different variables may require different localization radii (i.e., spurious correlations may need to be removed between radial momentum and longitudinal magnetic field, for example).
+Additionally, this distance-based localization scheme is perhaps not ideal for the solar wind simulations, as the variables are highly correlated along the magnetic field lines but weakly correlated perpendicular to them, due to the "freezing in" of the plasma and magnetic field.
+Therefore, an anisotropic localization scheme that follows the magnetic field lines in the domain may be more realistic and allow for better assimilation of the observations.
+Alternatively, if the magnetic field lines cannot be accurately ascertained from the model, then an anisotropic localization scheme may be more suitable that follows an Archimedean spiral radially outward from the Sun in the steady flow.
+When a CME is present the localization area should probably be closer to an expanding arc.
+More research is required to adequately analyze appropriate localization methods for the solar wind.

 The magnetic field has the strong physical constraint, $\nabla \cdot \mathbf{B} = 0$, which needs to be conserved by the data assimilation analysis.
-For ENLIL, this is difficult to enforce at run time as the model solves for unipolar magnetic field, to minimise numerical diffusion effects.
-In ENLIL, $\nabla \cdot \mathbf{B} = 0$ is assumed at the previous timestep and then evolved forward in time such that $\nabla \cdot \mathbf{B}$ remains zero at the next timestep.
-However, if $\nabla \cdot \mathbf{B} \neq 0$ at the previous timestep, as a result of the data assimilation breaking the balance present in the system, then ENLIL will not enforce $\nabla \cdot \mathbf{B} = 0$.
-This will introduce numerical instabilities that may cause the model to become unstable and/or unphysical at future timesteps.
-This has been verified by experiments performed in Lang (2016) [Lang, 2016].
+For ENLIL, this is difficult to enforce at run time as the model solves for unipolar magnetic field, to minimize numerical diffusion effects.
+In ENLIL, $\nabla \cdot \mathbf{B} = 0$ is assumed at the previous time step and then evolved forward in time such that $\nabla \cdot \mathbf{B}$ remains 0 at the next time step.
+However, if $\nabla \cdot \mathbf{B} \neq 0$ at the previous time step, as a result of the data assimilation breaking the balance present in the system, then ENLIL will not enforce $\nabla \cdot \mathbf{B} = 0$.
+This will introduce numerical instabilities that may cause the model to become unstable and/or unphysical at future time steps.
+This has been verified by experiments performed in Lang (2016).

-To get around this issue the \mathbf{B} field is removed from the state vector such that the magnetic field is not updated by the data assimilation scheme.
-This can be used even when using observations of the magnetic field because the LETKF will use the ensemblebased correlations between the magnetic field and the other state variables to update those.
+To get around this issue, the B field is removed from the state vector such that the magnetic field is not updated by the data assimilation scheme.
+This can be used even when using observations of the magnetic field because the LETKF will use the ensemble-based correlations between the magnetic field and the other state variables to update those.
 Information of the magnetic field is then passed on from the updated variables to the magnetic field itself through the ENLIL model evolution, in a manner similar to how CMEs are introduced into the ENLIL model.
-For a MHD code that enforces $\nabla \cdot \mathbf{B} = 0$ at each timestep (e.g., by solving for the vector potential of the magnetic field), the dataassimilation does not have to ensure that condition, but we can call the model routine to enforce it immediately after the data-assimilation step.
+For a MHD code that enforces $\nabla \cdot \mathbf{B} = 0$ at each time step (e.g., by solving for the vector potential of the magnetic field), the data assimilation does not have to ensure that condition, but we can call the model routine to enforce it immediately after the data assimilation step.